Who can get services at Glennon Health Services?

 We offer FREE taxi service for current LHU students (with ID) to the hospital and return.
 You must contact our office.

-Our office hosts FREE, needleless, confidential screening/testing from the PA Dept. of Health & The AIDS Project on a bi-monthly basis.
+Our office hosts FREE, needleless, confidential screening/testing.
 Call for an appointment.

 Can I get my allergy injections at Glennon Health Services?

 No. Allergy injections are offered by appointment with:

 LHU provides limited health care at Glennon Health Services for a set fee, which is charged with your tuition each semester.
 You may come for care as much as you need, for NO EXTRA CHARGE.
 On occasion it is necessary to obtain blood work, x-rays, or cultures.
 These services are provided through local hospital labs.
 The labs will bill your insurance for any services it provides.
 It is your responsibility to know your service coverage and area coverage.
 LHU and Glennon Health Services are not liable for fees not covered by your insurance.